-Aside from mounted archery there are several other Korean mounted martial arts I am interested in, such as spear, sword, double sword, hyapdo (similar to a naginata), masangjae (horseback acrobatics), and Gyeokgu (Korean Polo).
-All require a great amount of discipline, patience, and constant practice like mounted archery, but are just as much fun.
-I have been fortunate enough to begin learning these equestrian martial arts from my Korean friends.
+Aside from mounted archery there are several other Korean mounted martial arts I am interested in, such as spear, sword, double sword, hyapdo (similar to a naginata), horseback acrobatics, and Gyeokgu (Korean Polo).
 All of these disciplines require a very well trained horse, who is sensitive to leg aids, and desensitized to lots of movement in the saddle.
-I am always impressed with the horses in Korea, and how well they have become accustomed to so many different types of weapons.
 Mounted archery is the only mounted martial art in which people usually use some kind of a guideline or course.
 For any other mounted martial art, the rider has to have control of the horse with or without the reins (some weapons are two handed when used, but can be carried with one hand).

 Medieval Horse Games

 Medieval horse games are closely related to the mounted martial arts.
-In the spring of 08, Holm Neumann, Bob Story, Doug Clitheroe, and myself, went to Puyallup, Washington to give mounted archery demonstrations at the Celebrate the Horse Festival, and we played with the Seattle Knights in their war horse challenge demonstrations.
-The Seattle Knights do things like jousting, spear, sword, and a little mounted archery not only for demonstrations at horse shows, but for professional entertainment too.
+In the spring of 08, I was in Puyallup, Washington, to give mounted archery demonstrations at the Celebrate the Horse Festival.
+I ended up playing with the Seattle Knights in their war horse challenge demonstrations.
+The Seattle Knights do things like jousting, spear, sword, and a little mounted archery, not only for demonstrations at horse shows, but for professional entertainment too.
 For more information on the Seattle knights, please visit their website here.
 Also, here is a video of Bob and I playing with the Seattle Knights:

 The object of this warhorse challenge, was to collect two rings on your spear, then stab the “boar” by throwing your spear into it.
 Then you had to pick up your sword to collect a ring, cut off a head (in this game its a water bottle on a post), then collect your last ring.
 It is a relay race between two players.
 In this race with Bob, I won, and even took a ring Bob missed at the end of the race.
 The horse I am riding is Eddie, he is amazing…